colejarczyk/doc/api/store.rst

 Example
 ^^^^^^^

-To see the details of the store with ``store = cbc362ae-aa53-46d2-bc98-422ab249ac0b`` use the method below:
+To see the details of the store with id ``store = cbc362ae-aa53-46d2-bc98-422ab249ac0b``, use the method below:

 .. code-block:: bash